 3, covers an entire brain slice or volume, and provides information on regional variations in metabolite levels.
 At St. Olavs hospital, this technique is used in about half of all MR spectroscopy examinations of brain tumours.

 Figure 3 Chemical shift imaging of glioblastoma: a) contrast-enhanced T1-weighted image, showing the volume specified for chemical shift imaging, and b) choline map from chemical shift imaging showing the choline level in the volume for spectroscopy.
 The colour chart illustrates the choline level, from low (blue) to high (red), and in this example, high levels of choline (red) can be seen in the medial portion of the glioblastoma.

-The technique of functional MR spectroscopy, which is the equivalent of functional MRI, opens up entirely new possibilities for investigating dynamic metabolic conditions in normal physiology and pathophysiology.
+functional MR spectroscopy, which is the equivalent of functional MRI, opens up entirely new possibilities for investigating dynamic metabolic conditions in normal physiology and pathophysiology.
 Dynamic MR spectroscopy during presentation of varying stimuli has shown that lactate and glutamate levels in visual cortex increase with visual stimulation and decrease at rest ( 15).
 MR spectroscopy is already of considerable and increasing importance for research, and we believe that in the near future it will also acquire greater significance for clinicians.